Rancie1/Rancie1/README.md

 - Building machine learning components for traffic prediction
 - Expanding backend/API functionality for school management platform
 - Improving cloud deployment and CI/CD skills
+- My passion project Deckd focused on building a platform for users to share their love for DJ sets

 ---